Raychanan/ChatGPT-for-Translation/README.md

 ```

 ## Acknowledge
-PDF parser is based on [scipdf](https://github.com/titipata/scipdf_parser) project on Github
+PDF parser is based on [scipdf](https://github.com/titipata/scipdf_parser) project on Github.
+Some adjustments were done to allow users to parse PDFs without having to initialzing a server locally.